 It is the policy of the Holmes County School District that all of its students and school employees have an educational setting that is safe, secure and free from harassment and bullying of any kind.
-Conduct that constitutes bullying and harassment of any student or school employee is prohibited during any education program or activity, any school-related or school-sponsored program or activity, on a school bus, or through the use of data or computer software that is accessed through a computer, computer system, or computer network of the Holmes District Schools.
+Conduct that constitutes bullying and harassment of any student or school employee is prohibited during any education program or activity, any school-related or school-sponsored program or activity, on a school bus, through the use of data or computer software that is accessed through a computer, computer system, or computer network of the Holmes District Schools, or through the use of data or computer software that is accessed off-campus and non-HDSB owned if the bullying substantially interferes with or limits the victim's ability to participate in or benefit from school provided services or disrupts the education process or orderly operation of a school.

-Bullying means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
+Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
 It is further defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by a student or adult, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment, cause discomfort or humiliation, or unreasonably interfere with the individual's school performance or participation, and may involve but is not limited to teasing; social exclusion; threat; intimidation; stalking; physical violence; theft; sexual, religious, or racial harassment; public humiliation or destruction of property.
+The term bullying shall include cyberbullying whether or not specifically stated.